pours per form per day / production

 Unit weight

-Usually not greater than 150 lb/ft³
+Usually not greater than 150 lb/ft³.

 Usually slightly higher than 150 lb/ft³ due to less water and cement relative to aggregates.

-Fresh concrete delivered in buckets or drums.
+Fresh concrete is delivered in buckets or drums.

 Concrete delivered on conveyor belts.